YJDoc2/Configurable-Custom-Keyword-Lexer/Readme.md

     -V, --version    Print version information

 OPTIONS:
-    -c, --config <CONFIG>    Token Configuration file
+    -c, --config <CONFIG>    Keyword Configuration file
     -f, --file <FILE>        Source code file
 ```

-This takes in a token config file, which specify the token mappings, which are then used by the lexer to determine the tokens.
+This takes in a keyword config file, which specify the keyword mappings, which are then used by the lexer to determine the tokens.
 The lexer then emits the tokens, which are used by parser to generate AST.
 This AST is evaluated using a recursive tree walker, again taken after [Crafting Interpreters](https://craftinginterpreters.com/).

 The point to note here is that the major changes here from other lexer-parsers are confined to lexer and parser only.
 This can still emit a convenient Intermediate Representation, such as AST, which can then be transplied to some other language.

 ### Language Specification

-Currently following tokens are configurable, the brackets are default english fallback values, in case tokens are not specified in config file :
+Currently following keywords are configurable, the brackets are default english fallback values:

 - PrintStart ( print )
 - PrintEnd